worthingtonse/client-prompts/Ideas In Progress/QMAIL/DRD/phase-I-drd.md

     SESSION {
         int SessionKey PK "The session key"
-        int UserID "The expected UserID of the session" int MinuntesUntilTimeout "How many minutes before the session key timesout" datetime StartDateTime "The time the session started" }
+        int MailBoxID "The expected MailBoxID of the session" int MinuntesUntilTimeout "How many minutes before the session key timesout" datetime StartDateTime "The time the session started" }

-    USER_MAILSERVER {
+    MAILBOX_MAILSERVER {
         int UserID FK "Denomination and Serial Number" int QMailID FK "Denomination and Serial Number" }